It's You, It's Me

 It's You, It's Me is the debut studio album by American house DJ Kaskade.
 It was released on March 18, 2003, by OM Records.

 A deluxe edition of the album was released on March 28, 2013, before Kaskade's It's You, It's Me Redux tour.
-The deluxe album edition contains the full-length original album with tracks and remixes from Kaskade's first four official singles: "What I Say", "Gonna Make It", "I Feel It" and "It's You, It's Me".
+The deluxe album edition contains the full-length original album with tracks and remixes from Kaskade's first four official singles: "What I Say", "Gonna Make It", "I Feel Like" and "It's You, It's Me".
 The nine-city tour commemorates ten years of the album's release by performing in areas similar to where the artist began.